fbal98/movie-recommendations/references.md

-## this file contains the references we find:
+## This file contains the references we find: